 Gray zone conflict occurs when militarily capable conflict initiators intentionally limit the intensity and capacity with which they conduct military or intelligence operations and the target either does not or cannot escalate the contest.
 Our definition reflects the conceptual and empirical reality of an overlap with other concepts, such as low intensity conflict and small wars, while at the same time emphasizing three unique attributes of conflict in the gray zone.

 First, gray zone conflict results from agency rather than necessity.
 It is limitation by choice.
 If limited war were distinguished only by limited ends, why wouldn’t actors use the most effective means for the job?
-Gray zone conflict further involves “pulling punches” or refraining from using one’s most potent military capabilities.
+Gray zone conflict involves “pulling punches” or refraining from using one’s most potent military capabilities.

 Second, gray zone conflict involves capable initiators.
 In order to choose to limit means, an actor must have a portfolio of means to choose from.
-This differentiates the activities of Russian or American special operations forces from insurgents, even in cases where their actual operations appear similar.
-Even weaker states and powerful rebel groups may vary considerably in their war aims and thus may refrain from maximum effort.
+This differentiates the activities of Russian or American special operations forces from insurgents, even in cases where their tactics appear similar.
+Moreover, weaker states and rebel groups can also vary considerably in their war aims and thus may refrain from giving their maximum effort.

 Third, gray zone conflict must be preferred by both sides in a contest.
 Capable belligerents have the capability to escalate but they choose not to.
-Although consistent with the assumptions behind theories of wars limited by risk (i.e., stability-instability paradox), this theory is based on dyadic preferences, not monadic ones.
 The target would rather have the opponent engage in gray zone conflict than engage in overt warfare as a result of the target’s reaction to the provocation.
-Anticipating this, the attacker selects technologies that deliberately obfuscate its intentions or complicates attribution.
+Anticipating this, the attacker selects technologies that deliberately obfuscate its intentions or complicate attribution.
 This is done for the benefit of the target, to relieve it from an obligation to respond forcefully to provocation, rather than for the benefit of the initiator, to enable it to escape retaliation.
 Tacit collusion between adversaries enables them to avoid mutually harmful escalation.

 A Typology of Limited Conflict

 Table 1 provides a typology of limited war that distinguishes means and ends.
 Less capable actors are limited in both the quality and quantity of force they can bring to bear.
 Insurgents or criminal networks may engage in small wars to extract a few concessions from the government, such as control over a particular region or smuggling routes.
 If they aspire to overthrow the government, however, they may embrace Maoist or jihadist strategies in pursuit of political or ideological revolution.
 Our first two points above (voluntary limitation by capable actors) exclude these two categories of limited war.
-Our third point further distinguishes types of limited war that involve actors with more and better military forces.
+Our third point differentiates types of limited war that involve actors with more and better military forces.